mbmcmullen27/effective-c/README.md

         }
         ```

-- An _alignment_ represents the number of bytes between successive addresses ad which a given bject can be allocated
+- An _alignment_ represents the number of bytes between successive addresses ad which a given object can be allocated
     - [example](./chapter-2/alignment.c)
     - I'm not sure I understand the example correctly, why does the author use the type 'unsigned char' to declare a buffer for the struct S?
     - I am noticing that he hasn't used typedef for the struct so you can't use it like a normal type ` S buffer[sizeof(struct S)] `